 The ever-changing appearance of the Gardens is just part of the appeal offered by this location.
 We have visited the Gardens throughout the seasons, so whatever time of year you intend to say your vows, we can provide an experienced photography service to mark your special day.

 History Of The Royal Botanic Garden Edinburgh

 Caledonian Hall dates to 1842 and retains many of its period features, offering a charming setting for your big day.
 Up to 120 guests can be welcomed into the Hall for the entire day, from the lead-up to exchanging vows, right through to the evening celebrations.
-Couples with larger guests lists may be able to hire a marquee for the exterior of the Hall, to provide greater flexibility for the evening reception.
+Couples with larger guest lists may be able to hire a marquee for the exterior of the Hall, to provide greater flexibility for the evening reception.

-The Caledonian Hall also makes good use of its location close to the Rock Garden – one of the undoubted highlights of visiting Royal Botanic Garden Edinburgh.
+The Caledonian Hall also makes good use of its location close to the Rock Garden – one of the undoubted highlights of visiting the Royal Botanic Garden Edinburgh.
 Opportunities for photos are many and varied – and irresistible too.